rigado/programmers/Factory Images/README.md

 ####Programming Options:

-* BMD-300 - Requires a MAC address be entered before programming is allowed.
+* BMD-300 - AA and AB - Requires a MAC address be entered before programming is allowed.
 The factory programmed MAC address cannot be automatically saved and reprogrammed.
 Because readback protection disables the debug interface, the UICR location where the MAC address is saved is inaccessible.
 The desired MAC address can be typed or scanned into the program.
+* BMD-300 - AC and AD - Requires a MAC address be entered before programming is allowed.
+However, readback protection is no longer enabled by default, and the MAC addresses can be read out with a JLink programmer.
+Readback protection is now automatically enabled by the bootloader when an encryption key is loaded.
 * BMD-200 - Two options are provided; either the MAC address can be automatically saved or a new MAC address can be typed or scanned and then programmed.

 *A Segger JLink programmer is required to use these utilities.*

+###*Note about firmware version codes*

+Firmware codes are assigned by product family; i.e. BMD-200 and BMD-300 codes do NOT refence the same bootloader and BMDware versions.

+_BMD-200 Codes:_
+AA: Nordic S110 SoftDevice v6.0.0, Rigado RigDFU v1.0.0, and a factory test application
+AB: Nordic S110 SoftDevice v8.0.0, Rigado RigDFU v3.0.0, and BMDware v2.0.5
+AC: Nordic S110 SoftDevice v8.0.0, Rigado RigDFU v3.1.0, and BMDware v3.0.0
+AD: Nordic S110 SoftDevice v8.0.0, Rigado RigDFU v3.2.1, and BMDware v3.1.1

+_BMD-300 Codes:_
+AA: Nordic S132 SoftDevice v2.0.0, Rigado RigDFU v3.2.0, and BMDware v3.1.0
+AB: Nordic S132 SoftDevice v2.0.0, Rigado RigDFU v3.2.1, and BMDware v3.1.1
+AC: Nordic S132 SoftDevice v2.0.0, Rigado RigDFU v3.2.2, and BMDware v3.1.1 (not readback protected, not used in factory production)
+AD: Nordic S132 SoftDevice v3.1.0, Rigado RigDFU v3.3.1, and BMDware v3.2.0 (not readback protected)